Brodie landing system

-The Brodie landing system was a unique method of launching and landing light aircraft that was devised by Captain James H. Brodie, a member of the United States Army Air Forces during World War II.
+The Brodie landing system was a unique method of launching and landing light aircraft that was devised by Captain James H. Brodie, a member of the Transportation Corps who was later transferred to the United States Army Air Forces during World War II.
 The novel system involved catching an overhead hook attached to the plane with a sling, which itself was attached to a cable secured between towers and acted as an arresting gear.
-This system was designed for launching and recovering small, lightweight liaison aircraft in terrain normally unsuitable for runway construction, such as dense jungle or in the mountains,.
-However, it was never tested and proved useful in those environments due to its late adoption in the war.
-One of its perceived advantages was that its small size would render it much harder to detect by the enemy than a conventional landing strip.
+This system was originally envisioned to provide anti-submarine aircraft support for trans-Atlantic convoys, and for operating lightweight liaison aircraft in terrain normally unsuitable for runway construction, such as dense jungle or in the mountains.
+However, it was never employed in those environments due to its late adoption in the war.
+One of its perceived land-based qualities was that its small size would render it much harder to detect by the enemy than a conventional landing strip.

-After successful demonstrations on scrub-covered flat land, the system was tested in September 1943 for shipboard use when it was installed on the motor ship City of Dalhart.
+After a successful demonstration at Moisant Field (now New Orleans International Airport), the system was tested in September 1943 for shipboard use when it was installed on the motor ship City of Dalhart.
 Staff Sergeant R. A. Gregory performed ten successful takeoffs and hookups without incident with a Stinson L-5 Sentinel, but those operations were conducted under ideal weather and sea conditions.

-The system was adopted by the Navy and later used for launching liaison aircraft at Okinawa, Saipan, and Iwo Jima from ships called LST's.
-The device allowed existing vessels to be quickly converted to light aircraft carriers with few structural changes.
-Even though it was employed at sea with moderate success (several aircraft were lost), the pitching and rolling of the ship due to wave action made the device better suited for fixed installations on land.
-The Navy program was not expanded and CVE escort aircraft carriers were allocated for use during the planned invasion of Japan.